Jurimesh/libreoffice-rest/README.md

 # Simple OpenOffice conversion Docker Image

-Simple docker image to have a REST api to convert docs from doc to docx using openoffice.
+Simple docker image to have a REST api to convert various Office document formats using LibreOffice.

 ## Build